Top Audio Recording Programs That Don’t Suck!

 It comes with effects such as an equalizer with helpful presets, pitch, speed and tempo controls, delay, reverb, compressor, fade in/out, and a noise remover.
 You can expand this palette thanks to Audacity’s generous support of VST, LADSPA, Nyquist and Audio Unit plugins.

 Audacity’s strength is its simplicity.
 While you can make it do multi-track recording if you’re so inclined, it will never gain centerpiece status in a true recording studio.
-However, it is beginner-friendly, easy to utilize for quick edits that need to be made on the fly (whether that means filtering out unwanted noise, boosting vocals or other frequencies through equalization, or just cutting and pasting), and extremely well-suited for simple hobbyist and podcast recording applications.
+However, it is beginner-friendly, easy to use for quick edits you need to make on the fly (whether that means filtering out unwanted noise, boosting vocals or other frequencies through equalization, or just cutting and pasting), and extremely well-suited for hobbyist and podcast recording applications.

 Available for Windows, Mac OS, and Linux